 4. The Trestle Inn (Callowhill)

 If you like your bourbon with a side of vinyl and go-go dancing, The Trestle Inn is your spot.
 This "Whiskey and Go-Go" bar specializes in 1960s-era vibes and boasts a curated list of over 70 craft bourbons.
-It’s the best place in Philly for a classic Old Fashioned and a high-energy dance floor.
+It is widely considered the best place in Philly for a classic, perfectly balanced Whiskey Sour.

 This intimate Kensington destination is a "hidden gem" for purists.
-Four Humours focuses on small-batch and independent distilleries.
-They prioritize the "spirit of the pour," offering a diverse tasting experience that highlights the nuances of American craft distilling.
+Four Humors focuses on small-batch, independent distilleries.
+They prioritize the "spirit of the pour," offering a diverse tasting experience that highlights the nuances of American craft distilling in a low-key, industrial-chic setting.

 For a "grain-to-glass" experience, visit New Liberty Distillery.
 Housed in a historic horse stable, this working distillery offers tours and tastings of their award-winning Kinsey bourbon.
-It is an essential stop for anyone interested in the Philadelphia whiskey-making process.
+It is an essential stop for anyone interested in the technical aspects of Philadelphia whiskey-making.

-Prohibition Taproom offers a cozy, gastropub environment with a surprisingly deep whiskey list.
-While they are known for craft beer, their bourbon selection is hand-picked to pair perfectly with their elevated comfort food menu.
+Prohibition Taproom offers a cozy, gastropub environment with a surprisingly deep Whiskey list.
+While they are famously known for their rotating craft beer selection, their bourbon list is hand-picked to pair perfectly with their elevated comfort food menu.

-Just a short trip to the Main Line, Ripplewood has earned its reputation as a premier whiskey destination.
-With a warm, wood-heavy interior and a massive back-bar, it offers a "neighborhood" feel with a "big city" selection of high-end bourbons.
+Just a short trip to the Main Line, Ripplewood has earned its reputation as a premier Whiskey destination.
+With a warm, wood-heavy interior and a massive back-bar, it offers a "neighborhood" feel with a "big city" selection of high-end bourbons that rivals any spot in Center City.

 10. The Franklin Mortgage & Investment Co.
 (Rittenhouse)